|Homepage:||Click to visit|

 |Language of Instruction:||English, Spanish||Housing Options:||Homestay|

-TCNJ is proud to present a study abroad program at the Universidad de Alcalá de Henares during the Spring semesters.
+The TCNJ Center for Global Engagement and the Universidad de Alcalá de Henares, have established a Spring semester only-study abroad program for TCNJ students.
 Join us in the heart of Spain — the Autonomous Community of Madrid — at the Universidad de Alcalá de Henares (UAH).
 The program is hosted by the Instituto Franklin, an academic meeting place for Spaniards and Americans.

 Higher education has been a major feature of the city since the late 13th century, when the Universidad Complutense was founded.
 The medieval city center and the university campus take students to an entirely different historic era.
 The Complutense moved to Madrid in the 19th century, and the Universidad de Alcalá is actually a very modern institution, founded in 1979.
 Students benefit from cutting-edge language education (Alcalingua, a major publisher of language textbooks, is based in the city) and a charming architectural backdrop as they study castellano.

 This is a TCNJ-sponsored Spring semester program, and we are offering TCNJ credit in Alcalá.
-The Spring 2017 site director, Dr. Deborah Compte, will teach two classes, work together with the Universidad de Alcalá faculty and support students during their time in Spain.
+The Spring 2019 site director, Isabel Kentengian, Assistant Professor of Spanish, Department of World Languages and Cultures (firstname.lastname@example.org), will teach two classes, work together with the Universidad de Alcalá faculty and support students during their time in Spain.
 All students will have their oral proficiency measured before departure to help place them in appropriate classes in Spain.

 The following courses are listed with a TCNJ course number.
 The Department Chair still must approve of the relevant coursework even though it has a TCNJ course listing.
 These classes are tentative and subject to change.
 Please see Instituto Franklin's course listings for further information.